 Dumbbell Front Squats

-Dumbbell front squats are a great way to load the legs from above and force you to develop strength lower in your range.
+Dumbbell front squats are a great way to load the legs from above and force you to develop strength in your lower range.
+They're one of my favorite exercises in my quad workout with dumbbells.

 To Perform: